EdiWang/Moonglade/README.md

 ## 📦 Deployment

-- Ue stable code from [Release](https://github.com/EdiWang/Moonglade/releases) branch rather than master branch.
+- Use stable code from [Release](https://github.com/EdiWang/Moonglade/releases) branch rather than master branch.

 - HTTPS is required, and it is recommended to enable HTTP/2 support on your web server.